ppy/osu-wiki/wiki/Registration/en.md

 ![Account fields](Register-2.png "Account fields")

-3. Log in to *osu!* and the process is finished.
-You have successfully registered an *osu!* account!
+3. Sign in to osu! and the process is finished.
+You have successfully registered an osu! account!

-## Logging In to osu!
+## Signing In to osu!

 ### osu! executable